dargaCode/WebDevStudyResources/README.md

 # Web Development Study Resources
-In my opinion, learning how to program itself isn't nearly as hard as deciding what to study, and where, and when.
+In my experience, learning how to program itself isn't nearly as hard as deciding what to study, and where, and when.

 With that in mind, here's a list of the webdev resources I've found most useful so far.

-The topics are sorted roughly chronologically, based on [several bootcamp curricula I've gathered](https://docs.google.com/spreadsheets/d/1sF3QfsbIqvHU9voigpPKD4BavspHQ_K0GeR0Hl3JE_0/edit#gid=1911839646), as well as my own experience doing things in the wrong order.
+The topics are ordered based on [several bootcamp curricula I've gathered](https://docs.google.com/spreadsheets/d/1sF3QfsbIqvHU9voigpPKD4BavspHQ_K0GeR0Hl3JE_0/edit#gid=1911839646), as well as my own experience tackling things in what I feel was the wrong order.

 There are some paid resources in this list, but I've only included the ones I've found valuable, and I've tried to mark them clearly.
-I don't receive referral benefits from any of these resources.
+I don't receive any referral benefits from these resources.

 ## Table of Contents
 * [Important Workflow Items](#important-workflow-items)